Overview

 What to translate

-These parts of microbit.org are available for translation.
+These parts of microbit.org are a priority for translation.

 page translate link